Blocks-Editor/blocks/README.md

 ---

-## External Usage
+## Embedded Mode

-Embed the Blocks Editor in your React application using the [react-blocks-editor](https://www.npmjs.com/package/react-blocks-editor) npm package.
+Customize the Blocks Editor for your React application using the [react-blocks-editor](https://www.npmjs.com/package/react-blocks-editor) npm package.

+## Contributions

+PRs are welcome!
+If you are looking for ideas on how to contribute, please check out the currently open [issues](https://github.com/Blocks-Editor/blocks/issues) and feel free to request clarification about anything that catches your interest.

 ## Local Environment